Door: Knock! Knock!

 That’s not me.

-Stepping into my living room right now, welcoming you is a pile of toys littered all over the floor.
+Stepping into my living room right now as I write, you will be welcomed by a pile of toys littered all over the floor.
 That’s the plight of most moms.
-I am referring to stay at home mom freelance writers here.
+I am speaking specifically to the stay at home mom freelance writers here.

-All I can tell you is, be careful not to poke your feet.
+As a guest coming into my home, all I can tell you is, ‘be careful not to poke your feet’.

 There’s a lot you don’t get to realise before venturing into the freelance world especially as a young mom, looking to work from her home.